 Carbon & Glass Fiber Polycarbonate:

 Polycarbonate reinforced with glass fiber and carbon fiber strands give the instruments a natural grain structure that greatly increase strength and acoustics.

-The chemistry of our high-performance resins started with testing the properties and acoustics of tone woods from around the world; such as Port Orford Cedar from the Oregon Coast, Western Red Cedar from British Colombia, Rosewood from Brazil, Koa from Hawaii, and Spanish Cedar.
+The chemistry of our high-performance resins started with testing the properties and acoustics of tone woods from around the world; such as Port Orford Cedar from the Oregon Coast, Western Red Cedar from British Columbia, Rosewood from Brazil, Koa from Hawaii, and Spanish Cedar.
 We then worked with a chemist to translated what we learned and developed a comparable composite thermoplastic resin.
 We then used state of the art CAD (Computer Aided Design) systems, FEA (Finite Element Analysis), and Mold Flow Analysis to help us design our instruments.